-The Composites UTC is a research centre supported by Rolls-Royce plc to provide a validated analysis capability for the mechanical response of composites that can be used to design composite components.
+The Composites UTC is a research centre supported by Rolls-Royce plc to provide a validated analysis capability for the response of composites that can be used to design and manufacture composite components.
 It aims to act as a focus for composites research activities, liaising with other universities to provide a coordinated programme to meet the needs of Rolls-Royce.
 A series of case studies are given below to give examples of the type of work that the UTC is involved in.

 As well as the core research programme there are a number of PhD students supported by Rolls-Royce and several other research programmes in which Rolls-Royce is a collaborating partner.
 These are listed below.